 Mountain biking disciplines

-Mountain biking is a diverse sport made up of several disciplines.
-The first is cross country, which involves riding over long distances, and requires a high level of endurance.
+Cross country is a mountain biking discipline that involves riding over long distances, and requires a high level of endurance.
 The trails are longer and wider, as opposed to the tight, fast trails characteristic of other riding styles.
 There are typically long uphill and downhill sections of cross country trails, with arduous climbs.
 Often, there are very few rocks and other technical features on these trails, with hard packed dirt as the primary riding surface.
 For beginners, hardtail bikes are typically better for this type of riding.
 These bikes only have one set of suspension on the front forks, offering better maneuverability.
 Experienced riders will likely choose full suspension bikes, with suspension on both the front and back tires, in order to have a smoother ride over loose terrain.

-Next, there’s all-mountain mountain biking, which is the most popular form of riding.
-All-mountain biking is easily accessible, because almost any part of the mountain counts as all-mountain.
+All-mountain mountain biking is the most popular form of riding.
+It is easily accessible, because almost any part of the mountain counts as all-mountain.
 Trails can range from flowy to technical, have uphills and downhills, and even include jumps or man-made features.
 There’s a wide variety of terrain, and riders are forced to navigate the mountain’s natural features and slopes.
 Pre-defined trails are rare, and drops and natural jumps are frequent parts of the experience.
 This riding is typically reserved for highly skilled riders who aren’t afraid to launch off of large cliffs and ledges.
 All-mountain biking requires a much different bike then cross country riding.
 All-mountain bikes are almost exclusively full suspension, because the back suspension offers extra cushion to support the rider on landings.
 Larger, thicker tires are also essential for dealing with rocky terrain and a variety of obstacles.

 When it comes to the bike itself, riders have infinite options to choose from.
 First, they choose a bike that matches their preferred form of riding.
 From there, they can customize everything from the bike frame to the tire size, pedal type, handlebars, brakes, and even the paint job.
 For those who can afford it, the customization options, both from a functional and aesthetic standpoint, are limitless.